ampproject/amphtml/contributing/component-validator-rules.md

 ```
 This specifies that the attribute value must be a valid URL or an empty string.
 If an URL, it may be either "http" or "https" and may be relative.
 Note that in
-mant cases, you may only want to allow "https" as non-secure resources will
+many cases, you may only want to allow "https" as non-secure resources will
 generate mixed-mode warnings when displayed from the AMP Cache.

 Only one of: